CYCLOW/ner_wikiapi/README.md

 # ner_wiki

-This Is A Web App, It Scrapps Data Through Wikipedia Api, It Selects Summary Of The Word Given in Search From Wikipedia.
+This Is A Web App, It Scrapps Data Through Wikipedia Api, It Fetches Summary Of The Word Given in The Search Box, From Wikipedia.

 Its Passes The Data Through Spacy , Which Is A free open-source library for Natural Language Processing in Python.